 "While working at Civicorps, I’ve learned to be young again."

-Marisela started out as a Corpsmember in 2001 and has since worked in different departments such as recruitment, recycling and now job training as a Supervisor.
+Marisela started out as a Corpsmember in 2001 and has since worked in different departments such as recruitment, recycling and now the conservation program as a Supervisor.
 Prior to Civicorps, Marisela was a full-time mother looking for an opportunity to continue her education but found it difficult to have a job and go to school at the same time.
 When she heard about Civicorps, she decided that she wanted to give it a try.
 Marisela graduated from Civicorps (then "East Bay Conservation Corps") in 2005.
 Since then, she has obtained her my CNA Home Care and Medical Assistant certifications.
 In her spare time, Marisela listens to music and enjoys the outdoors.